A general quantum algorithm for open quantum dynamics demonstrated with the Fenna-Matthews-Olson complex: An example of the quantum circuits used to evolve the Kraus operators

 \section{An example of the quantum circuits used to evolve the Kraus operators}

 Below we give an example of the quantum gate sequence used to build the quantum circuit for evolving ${{M}_{1}}=\sqrt{\alpha \delta t}\left| 1 \right\rangle \left\langle 1 \right|$ at the first time step at 400 atomic unit.
-After being multiplied by the unitary matrix accounting for the coherent part as in Equation 10 in the main text, ${{M}_{1}}$ becomes:
+After being multiplied by the unitary matrix accounting for the coherent part as in Equation~\eqref{eq:17} in the main text, ${{M}_{1}}$ becomes:

-Using the dilation procedure described in Section S1 this becomes a $10\times 10$ unitary matrix ${{U}_{{{M}_{1}}}}$.
+Using the dilation procedure described around Equation 3 in the main text this becomes a $10\times 10$ unitary matrix ${{U}_{{{M}_{1}}}}$.
 Using 4 qubits to cover the 10 dimensions and 2 ancilla qubits for the gate decomposition, we obtain a gate sequence of 899 gates as shown below.
 Note this sequence is not unique and may be further optimized, but it is good enough for the purpose of producing the results as shown in the main text when run on the IBM QASM simulator.
 The details of the decomposition of all the quantum circuits used are available from the corresponding author on reasonable request.